s1lverfish/ryu577.github.io/_posts/2017-01-22-buchbergers_algo_groebner_basis.markdown

 Notice that the last polynomial involves only $$z$$.
 We can use it to find possible solutions for this variable.
 The second to last one then, contains only $$z$$ and $$y$$.
 So, the values of $$z$$ calculated from the previous equation can be substituted to get possible values of $$y$$.
 Similarly, the first equation can be used to calculate $$x$$.

 Now, let's peer at the machinery behind this.
 Here is the simplest (and most inefficient) version of Buchbergers algorithm as provided in section 2.7, Theorem 2 for computing the Groebner basis ($$g_1, g_2, \dots , g_t$$) of a polynomial ideal, starting with an arbitrary basis ($$f_1, f_2, \dots , f_s$$).
 Don't peer at it too closely here before reading the background in the book.
 This is meant as an illustration of how the algorithms in the book translate to the C# code.
+Note that the more efficient version of the Buchbergers algorithm given in theorem 11 is also implemented.

 <br>